Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/content-transformers-renditions.md

 specified explicitly or as templated paths.

-The following describes an example with the `reformat` rendering engine and the custom transformation you have previously implemented (that is json to html).
+The following describes an example with the `reformat` rendering engine and the custom transformation you have previously implemented (that is `.json` to `.html`).
 You can invoke the rendering engine and create an HTML rendition for a JSON document via JavaScript executed from a folder rule:

 ```javascript